yimingpeng/rl-library/trunk/rl-competition/README.txt

 $>cd agents/randomAgentJava
 $>bash run.bash

 This will bring up the rlVizApp visualization window.
-Choose the problem you want to use (GeneralizedMountainCar, GeneralizedTetris, or AlteredHelicopter), press "Load Experiment", and press "Start".
+Choose the problem you want to use (GeneralizedMountainCar, GeneralizedTetris, GeneralizedHelicopter or Polyathlon), press "Load Experiment", and press "Start".
 Voila!
 You can select the speed of the experiment using the slider bar, or proceed one time-step at a time by pressing "stop" and then "step" repeatedly.

 Since you are running the random agent, the experiment is probably not going very well.
 To see better results, try running one of the specialized sample agents and matching the environment appropriately.
 Notice that if you mismatch the agents and environments (run the mountain car agent on Tetris), the experiment may crash.